simplex-chat/simplex-chat/simplex-messaging.md

 A higher level protocol application protocol should define the semantics that allow to use two simplex queues (or two sets of queues for redundancy) for the bi-directional or any other communication scenarios.

 The SMP is intentionally unidirectional - it provides no answer to how Bob will know that the transmission succeeded, and whether Alice received any messages.
-There may be a scenario when Alice wants to securely receive the messages from Bob, but she does not want Bob to have any proof that she received any messages - this low-level protocol can be used in this scenario, as all Bob knows as a fact is that he was able to send one unsigned message to the server that Alice provided, and now can only send messages signed with the key `SK` that he sent to the server - it does not prove that any message was received by Alice.
+There may be a scenario when Alice wants to securely receive the messages from Bob, but she does not want Bob to have any proof that she received any messages - this low-level protocol can be used in this scenario, as all Bob knows as a fact is that he was able to send one unsigned message to the server that Alice provided, and now he can only send messages signed with the key `SK` that he sent to the server - it does not prove that any message was received by Alice.

 For practical purposes of bi-directional conversation, now that Bob can securely send encrypted messages to Alice, Bob can create the second simplex queue that will allow Alice to send messages to Bob in the same way, sending the second queue details via the first queue.
 If both Alice and Bob have their respective unique "public" keys (Alice's and Bob's `EK`s of two separate queues), or pass additional keys to sign the messages, the conversation can be both encrypted and signed.